Project-F/F.LF/readme.md

 ### combodec
  - listen key events and detect combo from a controller
  - maintains a clean sequence of pressed keys and fire events when combo is detected
- - King of Fighter style combos
+ - LF2, KOF style combos
  - eliminating auto-repeated keys

 ### controller-recorder